 Since we’re spending a lot of time at home, especially in designated workspaces that we’re in most of the day, it only makes sense to spruce up and bring holiday cheer into those rooms as well as the rest of your house.

 Lifestyle influencer Tiffany Davidson told us her favorite color has always been pink, and this year she wanted a pink tree to match her office decor.
-“I love how unique and beautiful it is," she said.
-"It’s an eye catcher and helps inspire me throughout my work day.”
+“I love how unique and beautiful it is," she says.
+"It’s an eye-catcher and helps inspire me throughout my workday.”

-Davidson said her biggest challenge was figuring out a color scheme to go with the pink tree.
-We think she nailed it with gold, white and pink tones.
+Davidson says her biggest challenge was figuring out a color scheme to go with the pink tree.
+We think she nailed it with gold, white, and pink tones.

 03 of 09

-This tree is so fun!
 We absolutely love what design professional Jenny Reimold did with the tree in her kids’ playroom.
 As a mom of seven, she wanted to get creative and make a tree her children would love.
-“Although I love the looks of the more traditional Evergreen Glam and Frosted Berry trees, the Retro Sugar Plum tree in my children's playroom is my favorite because it allowed me to be more creative,” she said.
+“Although I love the looks of the more traditional evergreen glam and frosted berry trees, the retro sugarplum tree in my children's playroom is my favorite because it allowed me to be more creative,” she says.

 04 of 09

-If there’s a year that we need some more color and joy in our lives and home, it’s 2020.
 Amber Oliver loves color—“like ALL of the colors!”—so she went for a rainbow-themed Christmas tree.
-Her entire home is colorful so it was only natural that there would eventually be a rainbow Christmas tree.
+Her entire home is colorful, so it was only natural that there would eventually be a rainbow Christmas tree.

 But what really made this tree stand out was the variation in ornament sizes.
-“I love that it fit so well with our home décor,” she said.
-“Using small and large ornaments I was able to give the tree great variety and dimension,” she explains.
+“I love that it fit so well with our home decor,” she says.
+“Using small and large ornaments, I was able to give the tree great variety and dimension.”

-While you typically don't see ornaments in a wide range of color, that didn't stop Oliver and actually brought out her crafty side.
-“One challenge I faced is that it was hard to find Christmas décor that isn’t traditional red and green.
+While you typically don't see ornaments in a wide range of colors, that didn't stop Oliver and actually brought out her crafty side.
+“One challenge I faced is that it was hard to find Christmas decor that isn’t traditional red and green.”
 Enter bargain shopping and spray paint.

-To achieve the perfect color, Oliver got crafty and "used some spray paint to get the exact colors I wanted,” she said.
-Oliver suggests hitting up her favorite spot for affordable items you can DIY.
-“If you’re looking for items to customize, I always scour the Dollar Tree and Craft stores to find little gems that I can easily customize without spending a fortune.”Continue to 5 of 9 below.
+To achieve the perfect color, Oliver got crafty and "used some spray paint to get the exact colors I wanted,” she says.
+Oliver suggests hitting up her favorite spot for affordable items you can DIY: “If you’re looking for items to customize, I always scour the Dollar Tree and craft stores to find little gems that I can easily customize without spending a fortune.”Continue to 5 of 9 below.

 05 of 09

 One color that is making a big statement this year is emerald green.
-"Green is associated with hope and power," said Rafael López, president of the event furniture-rental company The Lounge Design.
-"Green comes from nature around us and symbolizes the birth of something so small that can last forever.
+"Green is associated with hope and power," says Rafael López, president of the event furniture-rental company The Lounge Design.
+"Green comes from nature around us and symbolizes the birth of something so small that can last forever."

-“When mixed with metallics, it enhances lights and brings a bold and cheerful color to your tree without being too over the top,” López said.
+“When mixed with metallics, it enhances lights and brings a bold and cheerful color to your tree without being too over-the-top,” López says.

 What stands out the most is the emerald green, which wasn't supposed to be the main star.
-“In the beginning I was having a hard time deciding the color theme.
-I love gold decor and accessories and I wasn’t sure if I wanted to add the green, but the green color kept coming to my mind,” she said.
+“In the beginning, I was having a hard time deciding the color theme.
+I love gold decor and accessories and I wasn’t sure if I wanted to add the green, but the green color kept coming to my mind,” she says.

-“In the end I absolutely love the pop of emerald green against the white needles and gold decor,” Caballero said.
+“In the end, I absolutely love the pop of emerald green against the white needles and gold decor,” Caballero says.

 06 of 09